-upper second-class degree; applicants without formal qualifications but with relevant experience considered
+Upper second-class degree or an equivalent standard in other qualifications approved by the University; applicants without formal qualifications but with relevant experience considered

 Months of entry

-This course offers interdisciplinary advanced education in the study of gerontology, the life-course and public policy, and prepares students for a wide range of careers working with older people; students develop specialist knowledge in social, demographic and economic issues related to ageing, theoretical and critical perspectives on gerontology and national and international policy, and practice in adult and elder care services.
+This innovative MSc offers interdisciplinary education in the study of gerontology and will prepare you for a wide range of careers working with older people.
+You will develop specialist knowledge in social, demographic and economic issues, theoretical perspectives on gerontology and national and international policy and practice in adult and elder care services.
+You may take up to two modules from the distance learning (DL) postgraduate programme in gerontology.

 For further information, please visit our website.